pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 this.event.request.intent.slots.NoOfCards.value
 ```

 where you literally reach in and pluck out the value, perhaps it would have been nicer to come in as an argument of the intent.

 We can then put our rather trivial logic into our modules folder which parses the number and decides whether it's odd or even.
 This is just to emphasise the point that you'll want to keep your intents as skinny as possible.
-If someone does say "blablabla" thetn it will call the `Unhandled` intent in the same handler.
+If someone does say "blablabla" then it will call the `Unhandled` intent in the same handler.

 You can find the commit [here](https://github.com/craigbilner/alexa-demo-skill/commit/85f682cf3c46e994df64bf1f2ef1b6c791b314f6).

 ### Trying it out

 You've now got some basic logic for your game and you know it works because you have a ton of tests, however you don't really have a feel for the game.
-You'll now want to start iterating which means quickly deploying your code to your [lambda function](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/Arithlistic?tab=code) and checking it in the [Alexa console](https://developer.amazon.com/edw/home.html#/skills/list).
+You'll now want to start iterating, which means quickly deploying your code to your [lambda function](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/Arithlistic?tab=code) and checking it in the [Alexa console](https://developer.amazon.com/edw/home.html#/skills/list).

 If you've filled out your `deploy.env.json` and `lambda-config.js` files correctly, you should be able to `npm run deploy` which will zip up the pertinent stuff and throw it on your lambda.
 Then go to the Alexa console, then the test tab on the left and type as if you would talk.